 When visitors enter, they are expected to follow certain rules and guided pathways.

-They aren’t allowed to touch people or walls of buildings.
+They aren’t allowed to touch people or the walls of buildings.
 If anyone fails to comply with this, they will have to pay a heavy fine.

 |No Cops Allowed Inside Malana Village